 Inspired by the original Delta Blues masters, Lady Valiant was formed in Georgia, United States in 2015 and currently based in Far North Queensland, Australia.

 Relocating to Port Douglas Queensland in 2016, founding members, Glenna Lynes a South Carolina native and Marty Brown from country Victoria, create a 'less is more' Blues/ Rock soundscape that lacks for nothing with its minimalistic approach.
 Fusing genres, Lady Valiant mix old school blues from the Deep South with a twist of modern rock into their original music.
-Using a unique blend of dirty slide guitar, raw soulful vocals, searing fiddle and a solid drum groove they bring an authentic fresh sound to the stage with raw power and originality.
+Using a unique blend of dirty slide guitar, raw soulful vocals and a solid drum groove they bring an authentic fresh sound to the stage with raw power and originality.

 uniquely blend elements of Soul, Blues and Folk to create a fun, funky and dirty sound.